WMD-group/kgrid/README.md

 Disclaimer
 ----------

 This program is not affiliated with FHI-aims.
-You are welcome to use it and build on it, but do so at your own risk.
+This program is made available under the GNU General Public License; you are free to modify and use the code, but do so at your own risk.

 References
 ----------